escapace/setup-nomad/README.md

 ## `version`

 **Optional** The version of Nomad to install.
-Instead of full version string you can also specify constraint string starting with "<" (for example `<1.13.0`) to install the latest version satisfying the constraint.
+Instead of full version string you can also specify a semantic version range (for example `^1.3.1`) to install the latest version satisfying the constraint.
 A value of `latest` will install the latest version of Nomad.
 Defaults to `latest`.

 ## Example usage